devAbhimanyu/go-basics/README.md

 - go build : compile go src files.
 Compiles the packeages and dependencies
   - go build -o name : will produce and exec file with the name entered

+* gofmt -w . : format all the files as per standard
+  - gofmt -w -l main.go : tells which files have been modified